tguild/vehicle_signal_specification/README.md

 -	actuator: Data having a dynamic, time variant value, consumed by a transducer.
 -	senseactuator: Data having the properties of both sensor and actuator types.
 -	diagnostic: Data having a dynamic, time variant value, that resides on the OBD branch.

-Except for the node types branch, rbranch, and element, every node shall be classified into one of the data types above.
+Except for the node types branch, rbranch, and element, every node shall be classified into one of the data functions above.
 For element nodes the classification is optional.
-In this specification the data types sensor, actuator, senseactuator, and diagnostic are, when there is no reason to distinguish between them, called signals.
+In this specification the data functions sensor, actuator, senseactuator, and diagnostic are, when there is no reason to distinguish between them, called signals.

 ### <a name="signal-range"/>SIGNAL RANGE [OPTIONAL]
 A signal can optionally be specified with a minimum and maximum limit,